-- What type of sinks does your RV have?
+- What type of sinks does your RV currently have?

-- Are they big enough for your needs?
+- Are your sinks big enough for your needs?

 - What is the condition of the RV shower faucet?